 FM is characterized by the presence of multiple tender points and several other symptoms.

-Pain - The pain of FM is profound, widespread and chronic.
+- Pain – The pain of Fibromyalgia is profound, widespread and chronic.
 It migrates to all parts of the body and varies in intensity.
 FM pain has been described as deep muscular aching, throbbing, twitching, stabbing and shooting pain.
 Neurological complaints such as numbness, tingling and burning are often present and add to the discomfort of the patient.
 The severity of the pain and stiffness is often worse in the morning.
-Aggravating factors which affect pain include cold/humid weather, non-restorative sleep, physical and mental fatigue, excessive physical activity, physical inactivity, anxiety and stress.
+Aggravating factors which affect pain include cold/humid weather, non-restorative sleep, physical and mental fatigue, excessive physical activity, physical inactivity, anxiety, and stress.

-Fatigue - In today’s world many people complain of fatigue; however, the fatigue of FM is much more than being tired.
+- Fatigue – In today’s world many people complain of fatigue; however, the fatigue of Fibromyalgia is much more than being tired.
 It is an all-encompassing exhaustion that interferes with even the simplest daily activities.
 It feels like every drop of energy has been drained from the body, which at times can leave the patient with a limited ability to function both mentally and physically.

-Other symptoms - Additional symptoms may include: irritable bowel and bladder, headaches and migraines, restless legs syndrome (periodic limb movement disorder), impaired memory and concentration, skin sensitivities and rashes, dry eyes and mouth, anxiety, depression, ringing in the ears, dizziness, vision problems, raynaud’s syndrome, neurological symptoms and impaired coordination.
+Other symptoms – Additional symptoms may include: irritable bowel and bladder, headaches and migraines, restless legs syndrome (periodic limb movement disorder), impaired memory and concentration, skin sensitivities and rashes, dry eyes and mouth, anxiety, depression, ringing in the ears, dizziness, vision problems, Raynaud’s syndrome, neurological symptoms and impaired coordination.

 How is it diagnosed?

-Currently there are no laboratory tests available for diagnosing Fibromyalgia.
+Currently, there are no laboratory tests available for diagnosing Fibromyalgia.
 Doctors must rely on patient histories, self-reported symptoms, a physical examination and an accurate manual tender point examination.
 Proper implementation of the exam determines the presence of multiple tender points at characteristic locations.

 To receive a diagnosis of FM, the patient must meet the following diagnostic criteria: